TeacherGaming/slate/source/includes/sdk_general.md

 # General SDK Information

+## What is TGA SDK

+TeacherGaming Desk, our learning platform, aims to demystify the processes behind game-based learning.
+It aims to provide educators with an easily understandable way of tracking and assessing the learning that happens in-game.

-In this document and in the code the SDK for integrating the analytics is often called TGA SDK for short.
+In more technical terms, the analytics part of TeacherGaming Desk is a web-based platform that collects analytics information (events) sent by games and processes it to reveal what the students (users, players) have learned while playing the game.
+The SDK for integrating the analytics is called TeacherGaming Desk Analytics SDK, or TGA SDK for short.

-This part of the document is written for game developers that are going to integrate TeacherGaming Desk analytics into their games.
-It describes on a general level how to do the integration.
-Integration can be done either by using a ready-made SDK for your platform or manually by using the HTTP API.

-More detailed information is available in the documentation for the different SDKs and the HTTP API documentation.
-See the links on the left.
+This part of the document is written for all game developers that are going to integrate TeacherGaming Desk analytics into their games.
+It describes how to do the integration on a general level.
+Integration can be done either by using a ready-made SDK for your platform, or by manually using the HTTP API.
+More detailed information is available in the specific parts for each SDK, easily accessed from the table of contents on the left.

 ## Student id and Class id